rocketbank/rocket_graylog/README.md

 Safe for production async wrapper around GELF & Graylog

+- created at free time for http://rocketbank.ru

 ## Features

 - async send messages with concurrent-ruby actor
-- custom _topic with method_missing
+- slow block execution notification
 - all internal errors supressed by default (but you can turn it on)
 - retry politics with Retriable gem
+- custom _topic with method_missing
 - test-ready

 ## Rails configuration